Foundation Obras Residency, Portugal

 She has begun to work with dramaturg Andi Stover to flesh out the subtle meanings behind the work.
 They have discussed exploring the pacing allowing the audience to settle into the meaning of the images; manipulation of set, sound and projection as it relates to the audience in a shared space; finding source material related to Venice and its slow decline; delving deeper into the personal connection with past and present; and the roles and relationships of the performers.

-This spring, Bernard will be a resident artist at BkSD, Brooklyn Studios for Dance, to further develop Showgirls culminating in a performance/installation that will take place in May 17-19, 2018.
+In March 2018 at BkSD, Brooklyn Studios for Dance, Bernard received a three week residency to further develop Showgirls culminating in a performance/installation May 17-19, 2018.

 Creation and Performance: Karen Bernard

-In collaboration with performers: Rachel Thorne Germond and Jil Guyon
+In collaboration with performers: Rachel Thorne Germond, Jil Guyon, Lisa Parra

 Dramaturg: Andi Stover